close-dev-team/partner-sdk-php/README.md

        ])
   );
 ```
-The client needs to implement the [PSR-7](https://www.php-fig.org/psr/psr-7/) conventions to be accepted by our SDK.
+*Important: The client needs to implement the [PSR-7](https://www.php-fig.org/psr/psr-7/) conventions to be accepted by our SDK.*
+2. In case you don't provide any instance, we use the discovery functionality from [HttpPlug](http://httplug.io/), which look up for an available implementation of `\Http\Client\HttpClient`.

 ## Contributing

 If you have ideas on how to improve our SDK, don't hesitate to [open an issue][open-issue] and let us know!